Rocket Lab: From Electron to Neutron

 Key Takeaways

-- Key Risk: Neutron development risk; financial runway with ongoing cash burn
+- Key Risk: Neutron schedule slip; financial runway with ongoing cash burn

-- Outlook: Only proven small launch company; Neutron is the strategic bet that transforms the company
+- Outlook: Only proven small-launch company at scale; Neutron is the strategic bet that transforms the company into a medium-lift competitor

 Company Overview